instacart/truetime-android/README.md

 ```java
 TrueTimeRx.now(); // return a Date object with the "true" time.
 ```

+## Exception handling:

+* an `InvalidNtpServerResponseException` is thrown every time the server gets an invalid response (this can happen with the SNTP calls).
+* If TrueTime fails to initialize (because of the above exception being throw), then an `IllegalStateException` is thrown if you try to call `TrueTime.now()` at a later point.

 ### What is nifty about the Rx version?